 A must-have resource for any screenwriter serious about their craft.

-Yes, the event is free.
-Over 30 interviews and lectures with some of Hollywood’s leading screenwriters, studio executives and producers will be available for free over the two-day period on August 26-27, 2017.
+The all-access pass is available for only $139.
+For a whole year you’ll have access to over 36 interviews and lectures with some of Hollywood’s leading screenwriters, studio executives, managers and producers.
 Anyone, anywhere in the world is welcome to join this online event, from the convenience of your own living room.
 All you need is a computer and internet connection!

-Yes, anyone from anywhere may register for this free 2-day online event.
+Yes, anyone from anywhere may register for this online event.
 All lectures and interviews will be in English.

-While most of the lectures and interviews are pre-recorded, there will be some opportunity for interaction via live Twitter Q&A’s and access to our private Facebook group for networking.
-More info will be announced the day before the free weekend online event (Aug 26-27).
+While most of the lectures and interviews are pre-recorded, there will be some opportunity for interaction via live Twitter Q&A.

 Our team at The Script Lab loves helping emerging screenwriters!
 If you’re interested in screenwriting, be sure to sign up for this event, and also subscribe to The Script Lab’s popular screenwriting newsletter, available at TheScriptLab.com – and read our blog!

-Don’t miss this free online conference, accessible from anywhere!
+Don’t miss this online conference, accessible from anywhere!